Kayleexx/ERC721-NFT-Contract/README.md

 ## Deployment

-To deploy the MyERC721 contract to the Goerli testnet, run the following command:
+To deploy the ERC721 contract to the Goerli testnet, run the following command:

 `npx hardhat run scripts/deploy.js --network goerli`

+To deploy the ERC721 contract to the Mumbai testnet, run the following command:

+`npx hardhat run scripts/deploy.js --network mumbai`

 This will deploy the contract and display the contract address on the console.